unicode-org/message-format-wg/README.md

 The MessageFormat 2 specification is a new part of the [LDML](https://www.unicode.org/reports/tr35/) specification.
-This specification is being released as a "Tech Preview", which means that the stability policy is not in effect and feedback from users and implementers might result in changes to the syntax, data model, functions, or other normative aspects of MessageFormat 2.
+This specification is initially released as a "Tech Preview", which means that the stability policy is not in effect and feedback from users and implementers might result in changes to the syntax, data model, functions, or other normative aspects of MessageFormat 2.